-Consistently feeling unhappy is a good indicator that your realtionship is unhealthy.
+Consistently feeling unhappy is a good indicator that your relationship is unhealthy.
 I know that our emotions can be misleading at times, but consistency is key here.
 How often are you unhappy as a result of being with your partner?
 Is this normal for you?

-Emotions are like an internal GPS and consistent unhappiness is a sign that you should be moving in a different direction.
+Emotions are an internal GPS and consistent unhappiness is a sign that you should be moving in a different direction.
 When you’re in a good mood, does your partner’s energy bring you down?
 When you’re in a bad mood, does your partner’s energy make you feel worse?
 Don’t overthink this one.
 Just ask yourself a simple question: Am I happy?

 2. LACK OF SUPPORT

 You should also question the “crab in the bucket partner” who tries to bring you down or keep you stagnant.
-This behavior usually steams from fear.
+This behavior usually stems from fear.
 Most likely the fear that your success will cause them to feel inferior in some way.
 These crab-like partners know that it is easier for them to keep you down vs. doing the work to improve themselves.

 Are you economically or emotionally dependent on your partner?
 Or, is your partner economically or emotionally dependent on you?
 It’s OK to be honest.
-This is your personal growth and development journey, so the opinions of others is irrelevant.
+This is your personal growth and development journey, so the opinion of others is irrelevant.
 The goal here is to examine the balance between you two in the relationship.

-Are you consistently unhappy, but fear leaving your partner because of the financial support?
+Are you consistently unhappy, but you fear leaving your partner because of the financial support?
 Do you feel that you would be unable to “make it” on your own?
 Is your partner’s financial help the reason you stay?
 I understand the importance of security and stability, but let’s be honest here.
 What’s more important… Money or Your Happiness?